nicholasklick/whisk/README.markdown

 ### A note about post\_{setup,deploy} Rake tasks

-If you want actions to run on the deployment target after you do a whiskey\_disk setup or whiskey\_disk deploy, you will need to make sure that whiskey\_disk is available on the target system (either by gem installation, as a rails plugin in the Rails application to be deployed, or as a vendored library in the application to be deployed).
-Whiskey\_disk provides the basic deploy:post\_setup and deploy:post\_deploy hooks which get called.
+If you want actions to run on the deployment target after you do a whisk\_deploy setup or whisk\_deploy deploy, you will need to make sure that whisk\_deploy is available on the target system (either by gem installation, as a rails plugin in the Rails application to be deployed, or as a vendored library in the application to be deployed).  whisk\_deploy provides the basic deploy:post\_setup and deploy:post\_deploy hooks which get called.
-You can also define these tasks yourself if you want to eliminate the dependency on whiskey\_disk on the deployment target system.
+You can also define these tasks yourself if you want to eliminate the dependency on whisk\_deploy on the deployment target system.

 ### Doing things when files of interest change ###

 Do you want to run database migrations when no migrations have been added?
 Why bother compressing front-end assets when none of them have changed?
-Why restart your application server if only the project README changed?
-Whiskey\_disk provides a `changed?` ruby helper method to allow you to decide whether to run expensive post deployment tasks, based on what files changed in the deployment.
+Why restart your application server if only the project README changed?  whisk\_deploy provides a `changed?` ruby helper method to allow you to decide whether to run expensive post deployment tasks, based on what files changed in the deployment.
 Typically this would happen in your rake tasks, but it could happen from regular ruby code as well.

     require 'whisk/helpers'